Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Yves Beck

 “This 2016 vintage, with its intense nose of raspberry, kirsch, and blueberry, accented by subtle notes of coconut, came very close to being named the Favorite.
-On the palate, it is the epitome of richness and density.
-Its powerful tannins are well-integrated, and the long finish highlights the fruit.
-A wine with a bright future that combines power and elegance. ” (Le Guide Hachette des Vins 2020) - Delivered in a wooden case for any order of 6 bottles of this wine (excluding Point Relais delivery method).
+On the palate, it is the very epitome of richness and density.
+Its powerful tannins are well-integrated, and the long finish respects the fruit.
+A wine with a bright future that combines power and elegance. ” (Le Guide Hachette des Vins 2020) - Delivered in a wooden case for all orders of 6 bottles of this wine (excluding Pickup Point delivery).

 Starting at €99 on your first order